gmargo11/Cheetah-Software/README.md

 ### Adjusting the Gait Parameters

 The NeuralGaitMPC controller is under construction.
 Currently, it accepts the gait parameters (offset, duration, velocity) as an argument to its `run` function.
-You can see an example in `python/raisim_control_adaptive_gait.py`.
+You can see an example usage of the python bindings in `python/raisim_control_adaptive_gait.py`.